bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/Thermostats/README.md

 #### RC30 specifics

 #### Moduline 300 specifics
+Exact same hardware as the Moduline 400, just different firmware.

 ### RC35 ≈ Moduline 400
 This is the most advanced EMS thermostat in the series.<br>